minhnt2709/AIKLR/README.txt

 # A Co-Attentive Infusion of Structural Knowledge into Language Models towards Legal Textual Inference

 ## Models and Data
 * Dataset: The Dataset is ONLY for research use and NOT for any commercial use.
-Please refer to [COLIEE][https://coliee.org/overview] for data.
+Please refer to [COLIEE](https://coliee.org/overview) for data.
-* Model: The checkpoint for the infusion model is available for download [here][https://1drv.ms/f/c/2b28b99fcdb225cc/Elw01jWTokxOgN5QlukkHpEBW21-dUBs03SwbkTjjPF49g?e=cxBipd]
+* Model: The checkpoint for the infusion model is available for download [here](https://1drv.ms/f/c/2b28b99fcdb225cc/Elw01jWTokxOgN5QlukkHpEBW21-dUBs03SwbkTjjPF49g?e=cxBipd).

 ## Usage
 ### AMR Parser
-* Please refer to [SPRING][https://github.com/SapienzaNLP/spring] for implementing AMR parser
+* Please refer to [SPRING](https://github.com/SapienzaNLP/spring) for implementing AMR parser.

 ### Infusion Model
 - install requirements